Organization for Universal Safety and Prosperity (OUSP)

 The basic model of normal labor relations goes like this.
 There are employers and employees.
 Employers create jobs by using capital to create businesses.
 That’s why one could refer to the employer class as “capitalists”.
 Employees do the labor and get compensated for it with wages.
 In the absence of regulations imposed by the government, it is up to the employers, and the labor market, to set the wages.

-This basic setup already conjures about million problems to solve.
+This basic setup already conjures about a million problems to solve.
 For starters, market-based wages don’t have to be in any relationship with the inherent value of labor.
 Intuitively, one would expect that the harder one works, the more valuable (or costly) the work is, and should be rewarded more.
 This cost of work and the market price of work don’t translate, which is called “the transformation problem”.

 The best objective proxy of effort that we have come up with so far is time spent working, which is the basis for most wages.
-But that type of arrangement leads to competing perverse incentives - the employer’s incentive is to pay as little wages as possible, while the workers’ incentive is to do the work as slowly, and therefore unproductively, as possible.
+But this type of arrangement leads to competing perverse incentives - the employer’s incentive is to pay as little wages as possible, while the workers’ incentive is to do the work as slowly, and therefore unproductively, as possible.
 This means that a difficult balance must be struck between the exploitation of employees by the employer, and overpaid work.

 Beyond the costing and pricing issues, a bigger problem might actually be the adversarial nature of such work relations.
 Employers and employees don’t work together, they struggle against each other.
 Trying to solve this issue politically therefore tends to be a crapshoot.
 Often, a pro-employer party or coalition wins, resulting in a shift toward a kind of neo-feudalism, or a worker revolution happens, destroying a lot of capital and enterprise and reducing real productivity of labor.